 These reforms, however, are unlikely to pass smoothly as the Philippines' largest lenders are part of family-owned conglomerates that have a great deal of influence over political decisions.

-But Philippine central bank deputy governor Nestor Espenilla said the theft should prod lawmakers to speed up critical legislative reforms.
+But central bank Deputy Gov. Nestor Espenilla said the theft should prod lawmakers to speed up critical legislative reforms.

-"In fact, the wake-up call on money laundering risks may be positive in the long-run if it results in fast tracking of overdue legislative reforms to strengthen the legal framework for combatting money laundering and terrorist financing in the Philippines," Espenilla told the Nikkei Asian Review.
+"The wake-up call on money laundering risks may be positive in the long-run," Espenilla said, "if it results in fast-tracking" of overdue legal reforms needed to combat money laundering and terrorist financing in the Philippines.

 "The wake-up call on cybercrime risks is also a good reminder for enhanced vigilance that will make the system less vulnerable," he added.